ron2015schmitt/Mathematiques/doc/about/part-one.src.md

 * aggregator lists on LHS like JavaScript
 * Improve upon C++ tuple, any, variant
   * the return value of a function can depend on which element is returned
-* parameter pack type definition (same type and specified size)
+* parameter pack type definition with type and size
 * modern function support
   * lambda functions and closures
   * variadic parmeters of same type and of specified size